 As noted above, the Blue Book is now only available online.
 You may want to print section 11.14 out and bring it to your next doctor’s appointment with you.

-Together you and your neurologist can determine what medical records you have on hand and what information you might still need.
+Together you and your neurologist can determine what medical records you have on hand and what information you might still need for your neuropathy.

 You may also want to bring with you to this appointment a detailed list of your symptoms and side-effects so that your doctor can accurately discuss and document them in your record.